iveridesign/interestings_from_switzerland/README.md

 # interestings_from_switzerland
-this is an artilce to exercise building of website
+this is an article to exercise building of website